Logistics

 -

-When it comes to hotels, we recommend staying at one of the many resorts in Waikoloa and Mauna Lani.
+If you’re looking to stay at a different hotel, we recommend staying at one of the many resorts in Waikoloa and Mauna Lani.
 Waikoloa has the Marriott and the Hilton, and Mauna Lani has the Auberge and the Fairmont.
-All are great options, but we’ve reserved a block of rooms at the ______ and the ______.

 -